LGBTQ+ Mental Health

 What does LGBTQ+ stand for?

-LGBT+ stands for lesbian, gay, bisexual and transgender.
+LGBTQ+ stands for lesbian, gay, bisexual, trans, queer or questioning.
 The plus is added to include other gender identities and sexualities.

-To find out more about the huge range of labels people use to express their gender identity and sexuality, as well as many other terms relating to all things LGBT+ you can visit Stonewall’s Glossary
+To find out more about the huge range of labels people use to express their gender identity and sexuality, as well as many other terms relating to all things LGBTQ+ you can visit Stonewall’s Glossary.

-Understanding the relationship between being LGBT+ & Mental Health
+Understanding the relationship between being LGBTQ+ & Mental Health

-To hear more personal experiences of LGBT+ people’s experiences of the relationship between their sexuality and mental health visit:
+To hear more LGBTQ+ people’s experiences of the relationship between their sexuality and mental health visit:

 Watch this video to hear Ed’s experience of how being Trans affected his mental health growing up.